AllenBrainAtlas/visweek-2013-contest/README.md

 Note: this python script has only been tested with python 2.7.2.

-Note 2: there have been problems reported using this script in both native Windows Python and Cygwin.
-If you can, use linux/unix.
+Note 2: there have been problems reported using this script in Cygwin.
+If you can avoid Cygwin, please do so.